19922-po2/angular_crud/README.md

 # angular_crud

-Angular 14 CRUD with .NET 6 app
+Using .NET 6 to create the API (Entity Framework Core) Using ANgular for front-end